-In other words, if you do the majority of the bookkeeping responsibilities on your own, an app can save you a significant amount of time.
-You are able to engage in activities on the spur of the moment that would normally interfere with your weekends.
+In other words, if you are responsible for the most of the bookkeeping duties yourself, using an app can help you save a significant amount of time.
+You are free to participate in impromptu activities that, under normal circumstances, would prevent you from making full use of your weekends.

 Chapter 2: Sole trader accounting software

 Software that helps you work smarter

 Find out what accounting software is capable of doing, and use this guide to assist you in selecting the programme that is most suited for your company.

 The pros and cons of being a sole trader

 - You have the opportunity to earn more money than you would have been able to if you had continued working for someone else.

 But there are disadvantages too: